Inclement weather cancels Friday games at Jennie Ed MAC Shootout

-High winds and snowy conditions have forced the cancellation of four high school basketball games scheduled for tonight at the Mid-America Center as part of the Jennie Ed Sports Med MAC Shootout.
+High winds and snowy conditions forced the cancellation of four games scheduled for Friday at the Mid-America Center as part of the Jennie Ed Sports Med MAC Shootout.

 The Fremont-Mills-Underwood girls game, Thomas Jefferson-Louisville boys, and the Glenwood-Shenandoah boys and girls games were not played Friday.

-The four games at the MAC aren't the only ones impacted.
-Every prep basketball game in The Nonpareil's coverage area scheduled for tonight is postponed because of the weather.
+The four games at the MAC weren’t the only ones impacted.
+Every prep basketball game in The Nonpareil’s coverage area was postponed Friday.

 Saturday games for the Jennie Ed Shootout are still on as scheduled as of Friday evening.
 The Saturday schedule at the MAC is listed below.